Identity document: United States

 There is no compulsory federal-level ID card that is issued to all U.S. citizens.
-U.S. citizens and nationals may obtain passports or U.S. passport cards if they chose to, but this is optional and other alternatives are more popular.
+U.S. citizens and nationals may obtain passports or U.S. passport cards if they choose to, but this is optional and other alternatives are more popular.

 For most people, driver's licenses issued by the respective state and territorial governments have become the de facto identity cards, and are used for many identification purposes, such as when purchasing alcohol and tobacco, opening bank accounts, and boarding planes, along with confirming a voter's identity in states with voter photo identification laws.
 Individuals who do not drive can obtain an identification card with the same functions from the state agency that issues driver's licenses.
 In addition, many schools issue student and teacher ID cards.

 The United States passed the REAL ID Act on May 11, 2005.
 The bill requires states to redesign their driver's licenses to comply with federal security standards by December 2009.
 Federal agencies would then reject licenses or identity cards that do not comply, which would force Americans accessing everything from airplanes to courthouses to have federally mandated cards.
 At airports, those not having compliant licenses or cards would be redirected to a secondary screening location.
-Twenty-five states approved either resolutions or binding legislation to not participate in the program.
+As of 2024, every state has implemented some ID that satisfies the standard.

-In 2006, the U.S. State Department studied the idea of issuing passports with Radio-frequency identification, or RFID, chips embedded in them.
+In 2006, the U.S. State Department studied the idea of issuing passports with radio-frequency identification, or RFID, chips embedded in them.

 The United States passport verifies both personal identity and citizenship, but is not mandatory for citizens to possess within the country and is issued by the U.S. State Department on a discretionary basis.

 Since February 1, 2008, U.S. citizens may apply for passport cards, in addition to the usual passport books.
 Although their main purpose is for land and sea travel within North America, the passport card may also be accepted by federal authorities (such as for domestic air travel or entering federal buildings).
 The Transportation Security Administration (TSA) accepts the passport card as an identity document at airport security checkpoints.

 U.S. Citizenship and Immigration Services allows the U.S. passport card to be used in the Employment Eligibility Verification Form I-9 (form) process.
 The passport card is considered a "List A" document that may be presented by newly hired employees during the employment eligibility verification process to show work authorized status.
 "List A" documents are those used by employees to prove both identity and work authorization when completing the Form I-9.